akshita-2002/Dot-Net/Docker.md

 - additional container would require to adjust number of users

-- if users decrease we need to decrease the conatienrs to save resources
+- if users decrease we need to decrease the containers to save resources

-- writing commands would be difficult to maange 100's of containers
+- writing commands would be difficult to manage 100's of containers

 - kurbernetes is used to make these things automatically